 Born in San Bartolo Coyotepec, Oaxaca in 1957, López’s entire oeuvre has centered on the natural environment that he was immersed in as a child; however, López transforms the genre by pushing the medium of painting itself with his signature style of carved impasto and his devotion to the radiant light of the south.

-Lester’s fascination and trepidation about the fact that humans and plants can be genetically altered has been the impetus for her ongoing series of hybrid botanical drawings…Using transparent drafting film in lieu of opaque paper, Lester developed a method of optically blending sections of disparate plant caritas by drawing separate species on individual sheets of drafting film and layering them to form cohesive images of mutant plants.
+Lester’s fascination and trepidation about the fact that humans and plants can be genetically altered have been the impetus for her ongoing series of hybrid botanical drawings…Using transparent drafting film in lieu of opaque paper, Lester developed a method of optically blending sections of disparate plant caritas by drawing separate species on individual sheets of drafting film and layering them to form cohesive images of mutant plants.

 Jesse Amado: 30 Day Rx